 Unilever's score of 93 is higher than 96% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Unilever reported total carbon emissions of approximately 105,840,000,000 kg CO2e globally, with specific emissions of 480,000,000 kg CO2e from Scope 1 and 210,000,000 kg CO2e from Scope 2.
-Scope 3 emissions accounted for about 53,800,000,000 kg CO2e, primarily from purchased goods and services (41,790,000,000 kg CO2e).
-In the UK, Unilever's emissions were approximately 24,065,000 kg CO2e for Scope 1 and 1,666,000 kg CO2e for Scope 2.
-Unilever has set ambitious climate commitments, aiming to achieve a 100% reduction in Scope 1 and 2 emissions by 2030, using a 2015 baseline.
-This goal aligns with their strategy to become carbon positive in manufacturing.
-Additionally, they plan to reduce absolute Scope 3 emissions from purchased goods and services by 42% by 2030 from a 2021 baseline, and specifically target a 30.3% reduction in Scope 3 emissions related to forest, land, and agriculture (FLAG) by the same year.
+In 2024, Unilever reported total global emissions of approximately 105,840,000,000 kg CO2e, with Scope 1 emissions at about 480,000,000 kg CO2e, Scope 2 emissions at approximately 690,000,000 kg CO2e (market-based), and Scope 3 emissions reaching about 53,800,000,000 kg CO2e.
+In the UK, Unilever's emissions were approximately 24,065,000 kg CO2e for Scope 1 and about 1,666,000 kg CO2e for Scope 2.
+Unilever has set ambitious climate commitments, aiming to achieve a 100% reduction in Scope 1 and 2 emissions by 2030 from a 2015 baseline.
+This goal aligns with their target to become carbon positive in manufacturing.
+Additionally, they aim to reduce absolute Scope 3 emissions by 42% by 2030 from a 2021 baseline, with a specific target of a 30.3% reduction in Scope 3 emissions related to forest, land, and agriculture (FLAG) by the same year.
 The company has also committed to achieving net zero emissions across all scopes by 2039.
-These targets are validated by the Science Based Targets initiative (SBTi) and are consistent with the 1.5°C climate goal.
-Unilever's ongoing efforts reflect a strong commitment to sustainability and reducing their carbon footprint in the consumer goods sector.
+These targets have been validated by the Science Based Targets initiative (SBTi) as consistent with a 1.5°C pathway, reflecting Unilever's commitment to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents